imliuyzh/AntCatalog/README.md

 AntCatalog also uses Locust for load testing, which itself is written in Python.

 ## Deployment
 The instruction below is written for an AWS EC2 instance with Ubuntu v20.04 installed.
+Also, please ensure your operating system is able to initiate a SSH/SCP session.
 If there is a problem with the instructions below, please feel free to create an issue.
-1. Create an instance on EC2 like [this](https://www.youtube.com/watch?v=BtxbeZx6NXM)
+1. Create an instance on EC2 like [this](https://www.youtube.com/watch?v=GEVbYQWWJkQ)
+   + Restrict SSH access to your IP address only and allow HTTP/HTTPS connections from everywhere with the security group feature
 2. Connect to the AWS instance you just created with `ssh -i "PEM_FILE_HERE" ubuntu@AWS_INSTANCE_PUBLIC_IPV4_DNS`
 3. Follow [this tutorial](https://www.youtube.com/watch?v=ohBFbA0O6hs) to install nvm
 4. Clone the project to the instance and run `npm i` for both `/client` and `/server`